Tamar Bates, Caleb Grill Lift No. 22 Mizzou Over No. 16 Ole Miss

 Through the ebbs and flows of a game layered with fouls and hot streaks of offense, one thing remained certain: Tamar Bates and Caleb Grill were going to get there's.

+"Bates and Grill had special games," Rebels coach Chris Beard said.
+"Those are two of the best players in the league, they had A-plus performances tonight."

-The Rebels never quite backed down from the Tigers even when the lead started to sway in Missouri's favor.
-But once Bates pulled up for a 3-pointer to put Missouri up 73-63 at the 2:41 mark, it all but sealed the fate of Ole Miss.
+Ole Miss never quite backed down from the Tigers even when the lead started to sway in Missouri's favor.
+But once Bates pulled up for a 3-pointer to put it up 73-63 at the 2:41 mark, it all but sealed the fate of the Rebels.

 A noticeable difference compared to most games this season was the Tigers' ability to win on the glass.
 They had a 11-5 advantage with offensive boards, yet they only came away with eight second-chance points.
 Instead, a 11-of-25 clip from behind the arc helped carry much of the brunt of the scoring, a much stronger outing than the Rebels' 6-of-20.